marci1175/ferris_draw/README.md

 ### Project Features
 - The project uses [lua](https://www.lua.org/) as its programming language, with [mlua](https://github.com/mlua-rs/mlua).
+- Callbacks are implemented in this Application to further customize user experience, and allow the implementation of more complicated projects.
 - You can import any library in your script, as the [lua](https://www.lua.org/) instance to support external libraries.
 - The drawings are rendered with the [Bevy game engine](https://bevyengine.org/), to ensure flexibility, safety and speed.
 - Ui components are created via [egui](https://crates.io/crates/egui).